aquasecurity/trivy-azure-pipelines-task/CONTRIBUTING.md

 ### Testing a New Version

-Create a tag that is prefixed with `dev` on your branch, such as `dev1.2.3`, and push it.
-This will trigger a GitHub action that will publish a test version of the extension.
+Manually trigger [GitHub Workflow](https://github.com/aquasecurity/trivy-azure-pipelines-task/actions/workflows/publish-dev.yml) that will build and publish a test version of the extension.
 Wait a few minutes and then try running the extension in your test organisation.

 ### Publishing a New Version